CPsychol, EMDR Accredited Therapist & EFT Couples Therapist

 I am also training in ISTDP (Intensive Short Dynamic Psychotherapy) - Intensive Short term Dynamic Psychotherapy is a cutting edge therapy model, with a strong evidence base.
 It is a highly effective form of individual psychotherapy designed to get to the heart of the matter quickly, and resolve issues fast.
 The approach is emotion focused; a relational therapy that can address a wide range of ongoing problems or symptoms.

-I have started an additional Master's Programme in Advanced Clinical Practice in Psychotherapy and Counselling at The Minster Centre this year in order to improve my skills in my profession.
+I have also started an additional Master's Programme in Advanced Clinical Practice in Psychotherapy and Counselling at The Minster Centre in January year in order to improve my skills in my profession.

 I offer private counselling services online (Zoom) for individuals and couples.